eduardoansi/enem2017/README.md

 ### Conclusion

 I appreciate the opportunity to have a deadline to work on this project during the last week.
 I believe the end result was satisfying and the whole process has been very rewarding.
 I hope you like it too, and I appreciate all kinds of feedback.
-I really enjoy learning and figuring things out.
+I really enjoy learning and improving my skills.